letsencrypt/cp-cps/CP.md

+---
+title: Internet Security Research Group (ISRG) Certificate Policy
+subtitle: Version 2.8
+author:
+  - Internet Security Research Group
+date: X Y, Z
+copyright:
+  Copyright 2021 CA/Browser Forum
+  Copyright 2021 Internet Security Research Group

+  This work is licensed under the Creative Commons Attribution 4.0 International license.
+---

 # 1. INTRODUCTION

 ## 1.1 Overview

 This Certificate Policy ("CP") document outlines the certificate policies for Internet Security Research Group ("ISRG") Public Key Infrastructure ("ISRG PKI").

-ISRG PKI services include, but are not limited to, issuing, managing, validating, revoking, and renewing Certificates in accordance with the requirements of this CP.
+ISRG PKI services include, but are not limited to, issuing, managing, validating, revoking, and renewing Certificates.
+ISRG PKI is operated in accordance with the requirements of this CP, and in a manner consistent with the ISRG Certification Practice Statement ("CPS").

+ISRG PKI services are provided to the general public with exceptions as deemed appropriate by ISRG management or in accordance with relevant law.

 ISRG PKI services are most commonly, but not necessarily exclusively, provided under the brand/trademark "Let's Encrypt".